srikanthbisai/Role_based_Access_Control/README.md

 The build is minified and the filenames include the hashes.\
 Your app is ready to be deployed!
 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

-## Learn More

-You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

-To learn React, check out the [React documentation](https://reactjs.org/).
+### PROJECT DETAILS

-Role-Based Access Control (RBAC) Project
-This project implements a Role-Based Access Control (RBAC) system with a responsive user interface, enabling user and role management with efficient CRUD operations.
+Role-Based Access Control (RBAC) Project - Access Control Manager This project implements a Role-Based Access Control (RBAC) system with a responsive user interface, enabling user and role management with efficient CRUD operations.
 It showcases modern web development practices using React and TypeScript with Material-UI components for a polished and professional UI/UX.

 🛠️ Features